-- Read and understand Part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually. - Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance. - Reinforce the importance of online safety when communicating with parents.
-This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online). - Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns. - Receive appropriate safeguarding and child protection training which is updated regularly. - Receive training around online safety which includes - an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - how to respond to the inappropriate use of online technologies - Receive safeguarding and child protection (including online safety) updates (for example, as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.
+• Read and understand Part 1 and Annex B of the Department for Education's statutory safeguarding guidance, Keeping Children Safe in Education, and review this guidance at least annually.

+• Sign a declaration at the beginning of each academic year to say that they have reviewed the guidance.

+• Reinforce the importance of online safety when communicating with parents.
+This includes making parents aware of what we ask children to do online (e.g. sites they need to visit or who they'll be interacting with online).

+- Provide a safe space for pupils who are LGBTQ+ to speak out and share their concerns. - Receive appropriate safeguarding and child protection training which is updated regularly. - Receive training around onlines safety which includes - an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring - how to respond to the inappropriate use of online technologies - Receive safeguarding and child protection (including online safety) updates (for example, - via email - e-bulletins - staff meetings - regular training throughout the school year - morning briefings as required, and at least annually, to continue to provide them with relevant skills and knowledge to safeguard children effectively.